mlanza/ai-literacy/301/05-text-adventures.md

 That was Zork.
 A little like a Choose Your Own Adventure book, only freer.
 Instead of selecting between three options, you could type almost anything — examine, take, read, open, go north, break door, climb tree — and the game would try to make sense of it.

-Zork’s world was made of words, but its objects felt real.
+Zork’s world was made of words, but its was always about the objects.
 The mailbox.
 The leaflet.
 The door.
 These were more than decorations — they were **props**.
 Affordances.
 Some obvious, some hidden.
 Your job was to explore, discover, move, and manipulate them to solve problems and advance the story.

 Let’s walk that path.